Heaslip Road Upgrade

 This upgrade will improve traffic flows along the road as well as access for pedestrians and cyclists.

-Temporary road closures are being put in place at various locations as construction progresses.
+Temporary road closures are being put in place at various locations while construction is underway.

 The changes seek to minimise disruption to road users as much as possible while enabling work to be undertaken safely.

-Keep an eye on this page to for updates on the road closures, diversions and time frames to help plan your trip.
+Keep an eye on this page to for updates on the project progress, road closures, diversions and time frames of constructions.

 To keep the community informed, details of significant closures are being letterbox dropped to nearby residents.